lightthefuserun/kerosene/README.md

 # Kerosene

 Kerosene generates rails applications with the customs configuration used at [Light the Fuse and Run](https://www.lightthefuse.run/).

 ## Installation

 Install the kerosene gem:

     gem install kerosene

-Then run:

-    suspenders projectname

 ## Usage